-- Setting up my Google Analytics account
+- Setting up my Google Analytics Events

 As I mined through the bottomless Google Analytics knowledge base and countless posts from Google Analytics experts, I noticed a trend: advice was inconsistent and, in many cases, outdated.
 So with the help of LunaMetrics, a Google Analytics Certified Partner, I put together tutorials and tools to simplify the setup process once and for all.

 Here’s a sample of what you can configure with GA Config:

 - Set up event tracking for file downloads, like whitepapers

 - Trigger an event when someone rates a product on your site

 - Track how many clicks your affiliate links get

 - Quickly create URLs with campaign variables

 Currently GA Config offers support for 12 configurations, most of which exist in the Events section.